We are located in the grounds of the Paddocks Hotel, Symonds Yat West, HR9 6BL.

 NOTE: The hotel charge for parking, which needs to be paid at their reception prior to your trip.
 You can use your parking ticket as a voucher for money off your food bill if you eat at the hotel.
 If you are doing a multiday canoe trip parking is in our secure compound at the rear of our canoe centre and is already included in the cost of your trip.

 We tend to operate between March and September as within these months the conditions are typically acceptable for canoeing on the Wye without any specialist equipment.
-However, sometimes conditions can be below our operating standards during these months and we may need to postpone or cancel your booking for safety reasons.
+However, sometimes conditions can be outside our operating perimeters during these months and we may need to postpone or cancel your booking for safety reasons.
 Some of the factors we monitor are; water temperature, air temperature, river levels and wind speed.
 In the unlikely event that we need to cancel the booking due to poor conditions we will do so by text message initially.
 This is the quickest way to contact a lot of people.
 So please check your phone before setting out to us.

 Check that the details of the booking are correct.
 If they are not, either send us an email quoting the 'Booking ID' and tell us what needs to be corrected, or give us a call on 01600891100.

 If you have a minimum of 4 people going canoeing you may want to link 2 canoes together to create a raft.
 Rafted canoes are ideal for families and for those who need extra stability whilst out on the water.
 When we raft 2 canoes together it forms a mini catamaran which is a very stable platform and is very difficult to capsize.
 We also raft groups of friends together as it is a more sociable experience and allows you to relax and enjoy the trip without the concern of getting wet.
 Sometimes if the conditions are poor we may deem it necessary to raft all canoes.
-If you would like to take advantage of our rafting option please let us know, so we can prepare the necessary equipment.
+If you would like to take advantage of our rafting option please let us know when you arrive, so we can prepare the necessary equipment.

 The time that you have chosen when placing your booking is the arrival time at the canoe centre.
 When you arrive we will ask you to familiarise yourself with the finish point so that you don't overshoot at the end of your trip.
 We will then get you kitted out with a buoyancy aid, paddle and dry barrel and talk you through the safety briefing.
 We aim to depart from the canoe centre within half an hour of your arrival time, please do not be late.